xiph/Icecast-Server/README.md

 Icecast is distributed under the GNU GPL, version 2.
 A copy of this license is included with this software in the COPYING file.

+The name of this software is spelled __"Icecast"__ with a leading capital 'I' but with a lower case 'c'.
+Any other spelling is _incorrect_.

 Prerequisites
 ---------------------------------------------------------------------